 Most houses in rural areas will have a septic tank (fosse septique) in the ground which deals with the waste water from the kitchen, bathroom and toilet.
 You must have the tank pumped out and checked every four years by an approved company, and have the certificate to prove it.

 There are strict rules about owning a swimming pool in France.
 You need to make sure that your pool conforms to French safety standards, for example, by fencing it or having special alarms fitted.
-See our article for details on the latest regulations.

 Rent your French property